mwichary/twitter-export-image-fill/README.md

 **Does this work on Windows?**

-Not sure.
-I wrote/tested it on Mac OS only.
-If you run it on Windows (successfully or not), please let me know.
+I wrote/tested it on Mac OS only, but I’ve heard of people having successs running it on Windows.

 **How about Linux?**